LBNL-UCB-STI/SynthFirm/README.md

     # number of cores to be used for parallel computing, zero means all the available cores
     ```

-  * Keep downloaded data outside the Git checkout, and keep machine-specific
+  * Keep downloaded data outside the Git checkout.
+Machine-specific config
-    config files beside that data. `file_path` should point to the data root
+    files can live beside that data. `file_path` should point to the data root
     that contains `inputs_<scenario>`, `outputs_<scenario>`,
     `plots_<scenario>`, and the parameter directory.
 It may be an absolute
     path, a `~` or environment-variable path, or a relative path.
 Relative
-    paths are resolved from the directory that contains the config file, not
+    paths are resolved from the directory that contains the config file rather
-    from the shell's current working directory.
-For example, a local Austin
+    than from the shell's current working directory.
+A local Austin test can use
-    test can use this layout:
+    this layout:

     ```text
-    /Users/zaneedell/Documents/SynthFirm/
+    /path/to/SynthFirm-data/
       Austin_local.conf
       inputs_Austin/
       SynthFirm_parameters/
     ```

-    To set up a local run, copy a checked-in config such as
+    For a local run, copy a checked-in config such as `configs/Austin_base.conf`
-    `configs/Austin_base.conf` to the data root as `Austin_local.conf`, update
+    to the data root as `Austin_local.conf`, update `scenario_name`,
-    `scenario_name`, `out_scenario_name`, `parameter_path`, and the step flags
+    `out_scenario_name`, `parameter_path`, and the step flags as needed, then
-    as needed, then use `file_path = .`.
-Run it with an absolute path to the
+    use `file_path = .`.
+Run it with an absolute path to the local config:
-    local config:

     ```bash
-    python SynthFirm_run.py --config /Users/zaneedell/Documents/SynthFirm/Austin_local.conf
+    python SynthFirm_run.py --config /path/to/SynthFirm-data/Austin_local.conf
     ```

-    Do not check in `Austin_local.conf` or other configs containing absolute
+    Leave `Austin_local.conf` and other configs with local absolute paths out of
-    paths from your machine.
+    version control.

   * Define the current run type (the input files vary by types of run, which will be elaborated below):